BacteriaJun/SparseEcho/CONTRIBUTING.md

 ```

 For algorithm changes, include the relevant baseline or failure-region result.
 For runtime changes, include at least one contract/state-machine test.
 Avoid embedding deployment-specific geometry, endpoint implementation details or field calibration constants in the public tree.

+Please respect the usage limits of this project.